Preparation and Set-up for a Clinical Trial

 - Individuals not meeting the above requirement who have equivalent relevant work experience will be considered on an individual basis.

-To apply please contact the programme team at email@example.com
+To apply or for further information, please contact the programme team at email@example.com